 - being generous with its clients (six months free hosting anyone?)

-Two years later when TSB suffered a similar incident it apologised immediately with the Chief executive Paul Pester saying he was “deeply sorry” for the chaos and that no one would be left out of pocket.
+Two years later when TSB suffered a similar incident it apologised immediately, with its Chief Executive Paul Pester saying he was ‘deeply sorry’ for the chaos and that no-one would be left out of pocket.

-Would you rather work with a company who uses its contracts to wriggle out of its responsibilities to you, or who goes the extra mile?
+Make your choice: would you rather work with or be the sort of company who uses its contracts to wriggle out of its responsibilities, or who goes the extra mile?

 My case: Printpak v AGF Insurance EWCA Civ 683